Business in Thailand

 The second class of Partners is known as Limited Partner.

-There should be one or more Limited Partners in a Limited Liability Partnership and their liability is restricted to the total sum of capital contributed to the Partnership.
+There should be one or exceeding than one Limited Partners in a Limited Liability Partnership and their liability is restricted to the total sum of capital contributed to the Partnership.

 A Limited Liability Partnership is required to be registered with the Commercial Registrar.